uditalias/injex/website/docs/runtimes-webpack.md

 You can go to the [webpack example](/docs/examples#webpack-runtime-example) to see the Webpack runtime in action.
 :::

+## Caveats

+When optimizing your code using tools like [Terser](https://github.com/terser/terser) to minify/uglify/mangle the code, it's essential to keep the function names as they are.
+Injex automatically registers modules by their class name.
+When you change the class name, Injex container won't work correctly.

+You can pass the `keep_fnames: true` to Terser options so the function names won't be affected.

 ## Code splitting

 If you want, you can leverage Webpack's code-splitting feature when using the Injex framework.
 Refer to the [`@lazy()` decorator](/docs/api/core/decorators/lazy) documentation for more details.